bmaupin/video-game-mods/alpha-centauri/README.md

 # Sid Meier's Alpha Centauri

-ⓘ As with most 4X games, games of Alpha Centauri can be very long.
-These are some notes at attempts to make the game quicker.

 ## Audio crackling

 The audio crackles when playing in Steam with Proton.
 The fix here seems to work: https://www.gog.com/forum/sid_meier_s_alpha_centauri_/fix_for_static_sound

+## Tips for faster gameplay

+ⓘ As with most 4X games, games of Alpha Centauri can be very long.
+These are some notes at attempts to make the game quicker.

+#### Keyboard shortcuts

+One of the best way to make the game go quicker is to use keyboard shortcuts.

+- Enter: ending the turn, choosing the default selection for most popups
+- Shift-A: automate (formers, etc)
+- /: explore automatically (scouts, etc)

-## Game options
+#### Game options

 1. When starting a game, choose _Customize Rules_